smarr/ReBench/docs/config.md

 **warmup:**

 Consider the first N iterations as warmup and ignore them in ReBench's summary statistics.
-Note ,they are still persisted in the data file.
+Note, uithey are still persisted in the data file.

 The warmup setting can be used e.g. for the command as in the benchmark suite in the example below.